-How to Grill Fish Tacos
+I want to make Grilled Fish Tacos

 Grill the fish about 4 minutes per side, and then grill your tortilla shells for about 30 seconds each.

 Want more tips about how to grill seafood?
 Check out this post on How to Grill Fish!

-Grilled Fish Tacos
+Easy Fish Tacos

 - 2 TB olive oil

 - 8 flour tortillas